Frequently Asked Questions for Freshman Students Starting Spring 2016

 - When will I sign up for classes?

-- In a group setting, a faculty or professional advisor will help you select and register for classes on the second day of Orientation.
-Note that the advisor you meet with may not be your assigned advisor in the fall.
+- In a group setting, a faculty or professional advisor will help you select and register for classes at Orientation.
+Note that the advisor you meet with may not be your assigned advisor.

-- I am out of town this summer, what should I do?
+- I am out of town, what should I do?

-- A session is offered right before classes begin for students who are unable to attend in the summer.
+- A session is offered right before classes begin for students who are unable to attend in November.
 It is most convenient for out-of-state students.
 Course choices are limited.
-Additional housing costs will apply to this session only for students living on campus in the fall.

-- If I cannot attend until June or July, will I still have a good selection of classes?
+- If I cannot attend until January, will I still have a good selection of classes?

-- Academic offices attempt to keep seats open throughout the summer.
+- Academic offices attempt to keep seats open.
 However, there is no guarantee that your top class choices will still be open.
 Our faculty and professional advisors and student leader staff will help you build your schedule as best we can; we will make sure you leave with a full schedule of classes that work with your degree requirements.
 Remember that your schedule can be altered up until the first week of the semester.

 - If I need to arrive on campus in advance or stay after orientation is over, where can I stay?

 - During the summer, students who arrive early or need to stay after orientation has ended are eligible to stay in the University's Summer Visitor Housing (at the cost of the student) and can be arranged by calling 970-351-4070 or online.
-If you prefer to stay off campus or are coming to a session during the school year, we provide many hotel options for you.
+If you prefer to stay off campus or are coming to a session during the school year, there are many hotel options for you.

 - When should I schedule Orientation if I don't live in Colorado?

-- If it’s possible, we encourage out-of-state students to attend the June or July orientation sessions.
-We understand many out of state students find it difficult to come to campus multiple times before fall semester.
+- If it’s possible, we encourage out-of-state students to attend the November orientation session.
+We understand many out of state students find it difficult to come to campus multiple times before the semester starts.
 For this reason, we offer an orientation session right before classes begin.

 - Do I need to purchase a parking permit before arriving at Orientation?